Fracton gauge fields from higher-dimensional gravity: Symmetric gauge fields and dipole conservation

-In the next section, we will embed the MDMA into the Poincare group in one extra dimension and show that the actions \eqref{Actioncurvedimp}, \eqref{Actioncurvedimp1}, \eqref{Actioncurvedimp2} can be obtained from a gravitational gauge theory upon dimensional reduction after applying an Aristotelian limit.
+In the next section, we will define the Monopole Dipole Momentum Algebra and embed it into the Poincare group in one extra dimension and show that the actions \eqref{Actioncurvedimp}, \eqref{Actioncurvedimp1}, \eqref{Actioncurvedimp2} can be obtained from a gravitational gauge theory upon dimensional reduction after applying an Aristotelian limit.